-Amounts due to related companies are all unsecured and interest free and repayable on demand.
+Amounts due to group companies and related companies are all unsecured and interest free and repayable on demand.

-20 EARNINGS PER SHARE
+18 EARNINGS PER SHARE

 Earnings per share is calculated by dividing the results attributable to owners of the Company by the weighted average number of ordinary shares in issue during the year.